top of page

 Real human beings who act in movies and TV are given conflict, weaknesses, quirks, and backstories.
 They’re portrayed on the screen in vivid detail with perfect lighting and expensive clothing, makeup, and hair styling.

-But even with all that going on for them, they must still act.
+But even with all that going on, they must still act.

 The same goes for many literary fiction characters.